Dimad82/redi_s25_python/Project/Readme.md

-Final Project_Oceans_Pollution data visualisation
+# Final Project_Oceans_Pollution data visualisation

+## What it does
- - App that shows which Ocean has how many garbage Floating in them
+App that shows which Ocean has how many garbage Floating in them

-Requirements:
+## Requirements:
 - Code (Object oriented, with classes)
 - Readme
 - Virtual Enviroment